reservationlive/currency_select/README.md

 This plugin is modified from the 'country and region select'  plugin on GitHub. (http://github.com/ihower/country_and_region_select/tree/master).

+## Installation

+To install this plugin in your Rails application, simply:

+script/plugin install git://github.com/gavinlaking/currency_select.git

 ## Example

 <%= currency_select :model, :currency, ["British Pound", "US Dollar"] %>